-Why You Should Repair a Ceiling Crack Right Away
+Why You Should Repair a Plaster Ceiling Crack Right Away

-Make ceiling crack repairs as soon as you spot them.
+Cracks in ceilings are a common occurrence, so repairing ceiling cracks is important as soon as you spot them.
 The first thing is to determine if it is a structural issue or leak that needs attention right away.
 Many of these hairline cracks are cosmetic and can get fixed with a thin coat of premixed joint compound and a coat of paint, but some are not.
 It would be best if you had a professional building inspector determine the cause before you make the repairs.